18F/development-guide/python/README.md

 ## Libraries

 The Python ecosystem is large and full of alternative solutions to similar problems.
-Here we document a few, common use cases and the libraries we recommend when trying to solve them.
+Here we document a few common use cases and the libraries we recommend when trying to solve them.

 | Purpose | Library | Conviction |